This website requires JavaScript.

 Customer churn rate is the percentage of your customers or subscribers who cancel or don’t renew their subscriptions during any given time period.

 According to Hubspot, the best way to calculate churn is to designate a time period and tally up the total number of customers you acquired and the number of customers who churned during that time period.
-Then, divide the number of customers who churned by the total number of customers acquired, and multiply that decimal by 100%.
+Then, divide the number of customers who churned by the total number of customers acquired, and multiply it by 100.

-You can also calculate retention: the number of customers who have remained due to the actions that were specifically taken by your company over a specific period.
-It can be calculated as:
+You can also calculate the Retention Rate — the number of customers who continue to engage with your company and remain loyal over a specific period:

-Retention Rate = ((customers at the end of the period – new customers)/customers at the beginning)) X 100
+Retention Rate % = ([Customers at the end of the period – New customers]/Customers at the beginning of the period) x 100

 As you grow larger, both churn and retention become key indicators of the activities that had an impact on your customer base and, subsequently, on support.

 For example, if you remove a feature, or change pricing, you might notice an increase in churn.
-More unhappy customers means more tickets in the inbox.
+More unhappy customers mean more tickets in the inbox.

 Just like with NPS, you can use churn and retention patterns to understand when your volume may spike or dip.
 This way you’ll know to organize staffing accordingly.